barbarer/py4e-int/_sources/files/Exercises.rst

     :feedback_a: Try/except statements are used to prevent an exception from terminating a program.
     :feedback_b: Try/except statements are a catch for programs.
 What does that mean?

     True or False?
-Try and except statements are used to catch errors from terminating programs.
+Try and except statements are used to catch errors.

 .. fillintheblank:: fileEx_r
     :practice: T